Interviewing at MOSDOH

-Led by Inaugural Dean Christopher Halliday, DDS, MPH, MOSDOH offers an educational model that relies on an exceptional cadre of motivated, experienced faculty for students in both the preclinical and clinical phases of the program.
+Led by Dean Dwight E. McLeod, DDS, MS, MOSDOH offers an educational model that relies on an exceptional cadre of motivated, experienced faculty for students in both the preclinical and clinical phases of the program.
 In addition to the issues of oral health and the skills of dentistry, students learn from and are encouraged to become caring, community-minded healthcare providers.
 MOSDOH expects our graduates to be leaders in their community and a resource for public, not-for-profit, and private sector oral health organizations.

 The dental program features: